Agenda

 McCormick Tribune Campus Center at the Illinois Institute of Technology, 3201 S. State, Chicago, IL.

 You can find full information for our conference on the conference website.
-Slide Decks and video recordings will be linked below.
+Slide Decks and video recordings are be linked below.
+You can also watch all of the videos as a Youtube playlist.
 This year, slide decks will also be added to Zenodo when final.
 Check out our Zenodo community.

 Monday, August 5, 2024